daankets/javawebstart/readme.md

 ## Disclaimer
 Java Web Start
 It is up to you to validate if the JNLP and jar file you wish to run come from a **trusted source**.
-At this point I did NOT yet implement any signatures or perform any additional checks.
 I can not be held liable for ANY damage that might occur from using this utility.
 There is no warranty whatsoever.